Learn how to create custom Salesforce list views by reading our detailed guide.

 If the record shows a lock icon when you hover the cursor over it, it means the cell is not editable.

 Initially, the list view will show all the accounts without any filters.
-You can add filters at this stage through the Filters panel.
+You can add and edit list filters at this stage through the Filters panel.

 - To add filters and narrow down the list data, click the filter icon to open or collapse the filter pane.